InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

 (as ``eks-relocation/cluster.yaml``).

 .. note::
-    The schema for the ``cluster.yaml`` file can be found on the `exksctl schema`_ page.
+    The schema for the ``cluster.yaml`` file can be found on the `eksctl schema`_ page.

     It is vitally important that the cluster version you have chosen is compatible with the kubernetes cluster we are relocating.
 At the time of writing this is **1.23**.

 With a cluster configuration available, create it with the following command::